LycheeOrg/Lychee/.github/PULL_REQUEST_TEMPLATE.md

 - Title it: "This new feature"
 - Describe what the new feature enables
 - Add tests to test the new feature.
-- Ensure it doesn't break any feature.
+- Ensure it doesn't break any existing features.

 If you're pushing a Fix:
 - Title it: "Fixes the bug name"